elroistav/KosherFlix/wiki/Android_App/Admin_Homepage/Android_Admin_Homepage.md

 ![Notflicks Logo](./Screenshots/android_notflicks_logo.png)

----

-## Error Handling
-- **Admin Page Not Visible**
-  - Ensure the `isAdmin` field in the database is set to `true`.
-  - Log out and log back in after making the change.

-- **Failed to Add/Update/Delete Movie**
-  - Check if all required fields are filled.
-  - Ensure the movie title is unique.
-  - Verify internet connectivity.

-- **Category Deletion Warning**
-  - If a category is deleted, all movies linked to it may become unclassified.

----

 ## Tips
 - Only **trusted users** should be given admin access, as they have the ability to modify all movies and categories.